yipoh/AesBench/data_release/README.md

 ```

 ### Submit results
-After evaluation, you will get 4 .json files, please submit to us through one of the following :
+After evaluation, you will get 4 files `(.json)`, please submit them to us together with the name of your tested MLLM through one of the following :

 - Yipo Huang, `huangyipo@stu.xidian.edu.cn` (Primary)
 - Quan Yuan, `dylan.yuanquan@outlook.com`,